Caatinga: Ecology

-Caatinga harbors a unique biota, with thousands of endemic species.
-Caatinga contains over 1,000 vascular plant species in addition to 187 bees, 240 fish species, 167 reptiles and amphibians, 516 birds, and 148 mammal species, with endemism levels varying from 9 percent in birds to 57 percent in fishes.
+The Caatinga harbors a unique biota.
+To date, between 932 - 1,000 vascular plant species, 187 species of bees, 240 species of fish, 167 reptile and amphibian species, 510 bird species across 62 families, and 148 mammal species have been recorded in the Caatinga, with endemism levels varying from 9 percent in birds to 57 percent in fishes.
+The true proportion of endemic species of the Caatinga may be higher than is currently known, as 80% of surveyed areas were surveyed poorly, and 41% of the region has never been surveyed by scientists at all.

 Vegetation

 The Caatinga does not correspond to a single type of vegetation, but rather a broad mosaic.
 Nonetheless, all vegetative structure is adapted to the xeric climate.
 Succulent and crassulaceous species dominate; non-succulents exhibit small, firm leaves and intense branching at the base, akin to shrubs.
 Palm stands usually contain carnaúba or babaçu palms, but occasionally tucumã and macaúba.

 The Caatinga has enough endemic species to constitute a floristic province.